Last updated December 2020

 Winner: Tie (though we'd go with D3)

-D3 Vs. D5: Durability and Stability
+D3 Vs. D5: Durability, Stability, and Safety

 Winner: Tie